ggggbbybby/grammys-yellow-cookbook/content/recipes/cast-iron-fruit-topped-bundt-cake.md

 7. Bake 75-90 minutes or until wood skewer inserted in center comes out clean.
 (Cover with foil if cake is becoming too brown.)
 8. Cool 20-35 minutes upright with cake in pan.
 Invert and remove cake from pan, decorate with confectioners sugar and/or fruit glaze.

-_If using this recipe for individual muffin or cokie molds, reduce baking time to 20-25 minutes, or until edges are golden brown._
+_If using this recipe for individual muffin or cookie molds, reduce baking time to 20-25 minutes, or until edges are golden brown._

 ### Fruit Glaze
 * 1/2 cup jam